Fahy Hall, Room 322

 (973) 761-9480

-Religion Faculty: Aburaya; Carter; Choi; Conway; Holmes; Laracy; Maloney; Murzaku; Savastano; Sciglitano (Interim Executive Director of the Sister Rose Thering Fund for Education in Jewish-Christian Studies); Takács
+Religion Faculty: Aburaya; Anderson, Conway (Department Chair); Maloney; Murzaku (Director of Catholic Studies Program); Savastano; Sciglitano (Executive Director of the Sister Rose Thering Fund for Education in Jewish-Christian Studies); Takacs

 Jewish-Christian Studies Faculty: Brill (Cooperman/Ross Endowed Chair of Jewish-Christian Studies, Director of Graduate Studies); Frizzell (Director, Institute of Judaeo-Christian Studies); Sciglitano (Interim Executive Director of the Sister Rose Thering Fund for Education in Jewish-Christian Studies); Slutsky (Oesterreicher Visiting Assistant Professor of Jewish-Christian Studies)

-Retired and Emeriti Faculty: Ahr; Bossman; Liddy; Pire; Webb
+Retired and Emeriti Faculty: Ahr; Bossman; Carter, Liddy; Pire; Webb

 As a vital part of the Catholic mission of Seton Hall University, the Department of Religion offers programs of study leading to the Bachelor of Arts in Religion and Master of Arts in Jewish-Christian Studies.
 Based on a broad liberal education, the department introduces students to the academic study of religion and theology.
-In order to give students an understanding of religious beliefs and practices in their various manifestations, the department applies a variety of methodologies including philosophy of religion, sociology of religion, phenomenology, and history of religions.
-Courses focus on the Christian and major non-Christian theological, intellectual, and moral traditions.
+In order to give students an understanding of religious beliefs and practices in their various manifestations, the department applies a range of methodologies including philosophy of religion, sociology of religion, phenomenology, and history of religions.
+Courses focus on theological, intellectual, and moral traditions of Christianity and other major religions of the world.
 Because religion plays such an important role in the global community, we approach specific traditions such as Judaism, Islam, Buddhism, and Hinduism from a comparative perspective and with an emphasis on ecumenism and inter-religious and theological understanding.
 Faculty and students investigate the religious quest as it relates to other areas of life, particularly human relationships, issues of race, class, and gender, the impact of religion on social and economic and political institutions, and the arts.

 A bachelor’s degree in religion provides an excellent foundation for graduate school.
 Opportunities for continued studies include master’s and doctoral degree programs in religion and theology and graduate programs in religious education and seminary studies.
 Since religion graduates have a broad training in human culture, they are also in demand in many professional fields, including law, conflict resolution, education, social work and various types of ministry.